 Has your earlobe been damaged?
 If it has been torn or otherwise disfigured, you’re probably wondering whether an earlobe can be reconstructed.
-Today, our cosmetic experts at The Mack Cosmetic Center in Tampa, FL are answering some of the most frequently asked questions about ear surgery, including whether earlobe repair is possible.
+Today, our cosmetic experts at The Mack Cosmetic Center in Tampa, FL are answering some of the most frequently asked questions about ear surgery, including whether Earlobe Repair Tampa is possible.
 Read on to learn more.

 Can an Earlobe Be Repaired?

 Yes, it is possible for an earlobe to be repaired.
-During earlobe repair, the earlobe is sanitized thoroughly with an alcohol-based anesthetic.
+During Earlobe Repair in Tampa, the earlobe is sanitized thoroughly with an alcohol-based anesthetic.
 Then, local anesthesia will be administered.
 Once the earlobe is prepared for surgery, any excess skin will be removed.
 Depending on your unique concerns, tissue may be rotated.
 To remove tension from the outer part of the incision, the site will be closed in layers.

 How Long Will My Procedure Take?